 My interest in genealogy began at age nine (although at that time, l didn’t know the word ‘genealogy’) when my mother’s cousin presented her with “The Caligari Family”.
-I was entranced by the exotic surnames of Tonagini, Righetti, Caligari, Morganti, Pezzioni, Giacometti and Tomassini, who were passengers per Great Britain, arriving in Victoria in 1861.
+I was entranced by the exotic surnames of Tonagini, Righetti, Caligari, Morganti, Pezzioni, Giacometti and Tomassini, who were passengers per Great Britain, arriving in Victoria, Australia in 1861.
 They were Italian speaking Swiss migrants.
 I went to school with Italians, but who were the Swiss?
 Where was Switzerland?
 And why was my name listed on that big chart, showing that l was a descendant of Antonio Caligari, born in Someo Switzerland to Battista Caligari and Celestina Righetti?
 I was fascinated by this new information and I read the document untold times.

 My story includes the lives of people who achieved great success, of others who struggled terribly to get through each day, and of a few who died in horrific circumstances.
-I am proud of my Swiss ancestry, my nine convict ancestors, my 2x great grandmother who was an Irish Famine Orphan and of course l am just as proud of my other ancestors without classification, who simply took the brave journey to the distant land of Australia in search of a better life.
+I am proud of my Swiss ancestry, my nine convict ancestors and my 2x great grandmother who was an Irish Famine Orphan.
+And of course l am just as proud of my other ancestors without classification, who simply took the brave journey to the distant land of Australia in search of a better life.

-I honed my highly developed research and investigative skills working as a research assistant and coordinator of volunteers on three Australian Research Council projects: Founders & Survivors, Convicts to Diggers and Diggers to Veterans.
+I honed my highly developed research and investigative skills working as a managing research assistant and coordinator of volunteers on three Australian Research Council projects: Founders & Survivors, Convicts to Diggers and Diggers to Veterans.

 Founders and Survivors: Australian Life Courses in Historical Context 1803-1920 was the study of 25,000 convicts transported to Van Diemen’s Land.
-The research of these convicts resulted in a longitudinal study of Australian settlement, the effects of forced labour and emigration on health and survival, family formation, intergenerational morbidity and mortality, and social and geographic mobility.
+The genealogy research of these convicts resulted in a longitudinal study of Australian settlement, the effects of forced labour and emigration on health and survival, family formation, intergenerational morbidity and mortality, and social and geographic mobility.

 Convicts and Diggers: A Demography of Life Courses, Families and Generations was the study of 1,873 men born in Tasmania who enlisted for service in the First Australian Imperial Force during World War One.
 It explored long-term demographic outcomes of these men, their families and lineages.

 Diggers to Veterans: Risk, Resilience and Recovery in the First Australian Imperial Force was a cradle to grave study of 12,032 men who served in Victorian-raised units in the First Australian Imperial Force during World War One.
 The project used service records and DVA files to analyse how servicemen coped with the stresses of war during and post service.
 The challenge and success of identifying many diggers who enlisted under false names ensures l am well credentialed to undertake your brick wall family history research.